User Reference#

 Geospatial utility functions.

-Create a bounding box from a (lat, lon) center point.
+Create a bounding box around a (lat, lon) point.

-Create a bounding box some distance in each direction (north, south, east, and west) from the center point and optionally project it.
+Create a bounding box some distance (in meters) in each direction (north, south, east, and west) from the center point and optionally project it.

 Convert bounding box coordinates to shapely Polygon.